staten-island-tech/unit2-datatypes-charliel29/data.md

 # Integers and Floats
 You have already been exposed to integers (numbers) through the previous exercises.
 Integers represent whole numbers in Python.
 Floats represent numbers with decimal values.
-Pop the following into python and check the output and how they are different.
+Pop the following into python and check the output andj how they are different.
 Note: It's important to understand the basics of these datatypes now as they have properties exclusive to their data type.
 ```python
 x = 3
 y = float(3)